i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 Three-Tier Framework

-| Performance Tier | Description | Typical Intervention | Instructional Focus |
+| Performance Tier | General Description | Possible Support | Instructional Focus |

 |---|---|---|---|

-| Tier 1 | On or Above Grade Level - Student scores within or above their current grade placement range | Core classroom instruction with possible enrichment | Grade-level standards with depth and extension opportunities |
+| Tier 1 | On or above grade level in the grade row. | Core classroom instruction with possible enrichment. | Grade-level standards, deeper problem solving, and extension opportunities. |

-| Tier 2 | One Grade Level Below - Student placement is one full grade below current enrollment | Small-group targeted intervention (30-45 min, 3-4x/week) | Strategic support to close specific skill gaps while accessing grade-level content |
+| Tier 2 | About one grade level below the current grade row. | Targeted support, often through small-group instruction. | Strategic support for specific skill gaps while still connecting to grade-level content. |

-Analysis: Grade 5 placement range is 531-590.
-Score of 565 falls within this range.
+Analysis: Grade 5 on-grade range is 531-590.
+A score of 565 falls within that range.

 How i-Ready Diagnostic Scores Are Calculated

-Computer Adaptive Testing Process
+Computer-Adaptive Testing Process

-Why Scores Fluctuate
+Why Scores Can Fluctuate

 Typical Growth Targets for i-Ready Math

-Annual Growth Expectations by Tier (2025-2026)
+Annual Growth Planning Ranges by Tier

-| Grade Level | Tier 1 Growth Target | Tier 2 Growth Target | Tier 3 Growth Target |
+| Grade Level | Tier 1 Growth Planning Range | Tier 2 Growth Planning Range | Tier 3 Growth Planning Range |

 |---|---|---|---|